Equipment Type: variable fighter-bomber

 Information Courtesy of the Macross Compendium: www.macross.anime.net/wiki/Main_Page

-Images From - Macross Perfect Memory and other macross books.
+Images From - Macross 7 Animation Materials and other macross books

 |